yeseen/CarND-LaneLines-P1/FindingLanes_reflexion.md

 Then, I converted the yellow color values in RGB to HSV to find the "Hue" value of yellow which is 30.
 I grabbed the pixels of the image that have Hue values betwen 20 and 40 and with at least a value of 100 for their "Chroma" and "Value".
 >image_yellow= cv2.inRange(hsv, np.array([20,100,100]),np.array([40,255,255]))

 I then run the canny detection algorithm seperately on each of the seperated images and combine them before cropping and drawing the lanes lines.
 This improvement worked as is shown in the output video on the jupyter notebook.
+Note that I haven't uploaded the source images and videos so running the cells on the notebook again would not work.

 ### 4. Suggest possible improvement to your pipeline